clovisjohn/gpt-tweet-tracker/README.md

 !remove_user - Remove a user from the database.
 !add_user - Add a new user to the database
-!bulk_add - Add users from a twitter list to the database !help - Show help for the bot
+!bulk_add - Add users from a twitter list to the database !bulk_remove - Remove users from a twitter list from the database !help - Show help for the bot
 ```